GNARC0TICS/GoatedVipsgg/memory-bank/systemPatterns.md

 - **Observer Pattern**: Implemented with React hooks and context to manage state changes and real-time updates on the frontend.
 - **Command Pattern**: Employed in the Telegram bot command structure (`server/telegram/commands/`) to encapsulate request handling.
 - **Factory Pattern**: Used in the creation of API clients and services for flexibility and testing.
+- **Circuit Breaker Pattern**: Implemented in API interactions to prevent cascading failures when external services are unavailable.
+- **Fallback Pattern**: Used to provide alternative data sources when primary sources fail, ensuring application resilience.
+- **Cache-Aside Pattern**: Applied in the leaderboard cache to improve performance and reduce API load.
+- **Strategy Pattern**: Employed in error handling to dynamically choose the appropriate recovery strategy based on error type.

 ## Component Relationships